IgniteUI/igniteui-docfx/kr/components/hierarchicalgrid/hierarchical_grid.md

   $secondary: $yellow-color
 );
 ```
-After a custom palette has been generated, the `igx-color` function can be used to obtain different varieties of the primary and the secondary colors of the
+After a custom palette has been generated, the `igx-color` function can be used to obtain different varieties of the primary and the secondary colors.
-After that using `igx-color`, a color from the newly generated color palette is easy to be obtained.
 ```scss
 $custom-theme: igx-grid-theme(
     $cell-active-border-color: (igx-color($custom-palette, "secondary", 500)),